lgbouma/lgbouma.com/content/_index.md

 Sciences.

 Most of my graduate research is in exoplanetary and stellar astrophysics.
-My research interests are in observing and understanding the formation, evolution, and long-term fates of planetary systems.
-I often pursue these goals using ground and space-based telescopes.
+My interests are specifically in observing and understanding the births, lives, and deaths of planetary systems.
+I pursue these goals using ground and space-based telescopes.

 Some recent projects have included: